sagar-kris/podawan/README.md

 4. Select "Develop your own plugin"
 5. Enter in `localhost:5003` since this is the URL the server is running on locally, then select "Find manifest file".

 The plugin should now be installed and enabled!

-You can start with a question like "What is on my todo list" and then try adding something to it as well!
+Sample query: "what advice did nims have for joe in https://www.youtube.com/watch?v=xqtRV7jWOzk"

 ## Getting help

-If you run into issues or have questions building a plugin, please join our [Developer community forum](https://community.openai.com/c/chat-plugins/20).
+Raise an issue in this repo